 Perishable items can be stored in a fridge leading up to the event (please check with the Front Office to confirm desired storage location).
 Make sure to label your items clearly (see above).
 If you have a major event (such as Reading Rodeo), be sure to check if there are any other major events at the time that might also need fridge storage.
 Perishable items for Staff Appreciation events can be dropped off in the teacher's lounge (again, please label!) the morning of the event.

 How do I reserve space for an event?

 Contact Ms. Moran in the front office, and she will work with you to reserve a room.

 How do I pick the date for a PTA event?

 You will need to consult with the PTA President and CRS to pick the best date options (avoiding concerts and other activities).

 I need the CRS PTA logo to create my materials - where can I find this?

 You can download the logo and templates on our website.
-We also have other logo image options and creative assets on our creative design platform — contact the Communications Committee if you need other assets.
+We also have other logo image options and creative assets on our design platform — contact the Communications Committee if you need other assets.